everybodyeverybody/inf_score_analyzer/README.md

 ## Description

-A python script/application that reads in video data of beatmania IIDX INFINITAS sessions.
+A python script that reads in score data from screenshots or video data of beatmania IIDX INFINITAS sessions.

 ## Intent